 Rationale and background: In 2003, Eli Lilly and Company (Lilly) launched Strattera (atomoxetine), which was the first attention-deficit/hyperactivity disorder (ADHD) medication indicated for adult use.
-The adult indication was recently approved in the EU (May 2013).
+The adult indication was recently approved in the European Union (EU) (May 2013).
 The use of ADHD medications, including nonstimulant atomoxetine has been increasing over-time among children, adolescents and among adults (Castle 2007; Habel 2011; Zoega 2011).
 There has also been a change in the duration of use in more recent years (Castle 2007; Habel 2011).

 Research question and objectives: The main objective of this retrospective database study is to describe atomoxetine (Strattera) utilisation patterns for patients treated in the UK, Germany, the Netherlands, and Sweden, by age group.
-This includes 1) estimating number of patients exposures to Strattera on years of available data, 2) estimating duration of exposure, medication possession ratio, and dose over the most recent 24 months of data available, 3) for those who stopped taking Strattera, estimating the number that restarted, gap time between, and duration of use in additional exposures over the most recent 24 months, and 4) describing the Strattera population in terms of common comorbidities and concomitant medications.
-This protocol describes the updated drug utilisation study for the studies previously conducted in Europe (B4Z-MC-B019, submitted November 2011 and B4Z-MC-B022, submitted April 2014).
+This includes 1) estimating number of patients exposed to Strattera on years of available data, 2) estimating duration of exposure, medication possession ratio, and dose over the most recent 24 months of data available for capsules and 18 months for the oral solution, 3) for those who stopped taking Strattera, estimating the number that restarted, gap time between, and duration of use in additional exposures over the most recent 24 months for capsules and 18 months for the oral solution, and 4) describing the Strattera population in terms of common comorbidities and concomitant medications.
+This protocol describes the updated drug utilisation study for the studies previously conducted in Europe (B4Z-MC-B019, submitted November 2011; B4Z-MC-B022, submitted April 2014; B4Z-MC-B025, submitted March 2016).
+New for the current study (B4Z-MC-B026) is the inclusion of utilisation patterns for patients treated with the atomoxetine oral solution in Germany and Sweden.